 Costa Rica has fertile farmland and grows various crops for export and the country’s use.

 Bananas, citrus, and coffee are some of the most famous, but there are also staple crops such as sugar cane grown in the region.
 Costa Rica has a large export economy because of the fertile farmlands and crop varieties.

 61. What is the symbol of Costa Rica?

 The national emblem uses a natural scene of volcanoes with the sea and a rising sun.
 It mimics Costa Rica’s vast natural resources and beautiful sites.

-The unofficial symbol if Costa Rica is actually a motto “Pura Vida” which is a way of living that emphasizes the quality of life over the pursuit of material things.
+The unofficial symbol of Costa Rica is a motto “Pura Vida” which is a way of living that emphasizes the quality of life over the pursuit of material things.
 It’s something Costa Ricans lives by and strives to display in all aspects of the country.

 62. What is the national tree of Costa Rica?